THREE PARTSONGS (GESÄNGE) FOR SIX-VOICE MIXED CHORUS,

 continue with the last two lines of the fourth stanza, set to

-music.
-The men imitate the musical line, but restate the
+similar music.
+The men imitate the musical line, but restate

-Brahms inserts the word “lauen” (“tepid”) into the tenor line
+imperceptibly, Brahms inserts the word “lauen” (“tepid”) into the

-“Lüfte,” resulting in “tepid breezes” whispering.
-The top
+tenor line before “Lüfte,” resulting in “tepid breezes”

-two female parts repeat “sprießendes” to a lilting triplet
+whispering.
+The top two female parts repeat “sprießendes” to

 2:24 [m.
 65]--The women

-out, and the men continue their statement with the second line of
+drop out, and the men continue their statement with the second

-fourth stanza, to the same music as before, but with an obviously
+line of the fourth stanza, to the same music as before, but with

 2:34 [m.
 70]--The men

-series of three antiphonal exchanges with the women.
-The men
+begin a series of three antiphonal exchanges with the women.

-first state the third line of stanza four (“weben die Blumen”),
+The men first state the third line of stanza four (“weben die

-women then state (in exact musical imitation), the imperative
+Blumen”), but the women then state (in exact musical imitation),

-auf, Darthula!”
-Two more exchanges follow on the imperative.
+the imperative “Wach auf, Darthula!”
+Two more exchanges follow on

-basses.
-The music gradually settles, moves back to minor,
+gradually settles, moves back to minor, and seamlessly transitions

 A’ Section (1 stanza, 2